aajtodd/riam/README.md

 # Concepts

 Policies in `riam` are very similar to [AWS IAM polcies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).
 If you are unfamiliar with them I would look at the provided documentation link to get an idea of what they are and how they work.
+While there are notable differences the AWS docuementation will be far more complete around the overally subject.
 IAM (like) policies are an alternative to Role Based Access Control ([RBAC](https://en.wikipedia.org/wiki/Role-based_access_control)) or Access Control Lists ([ACL](https://en.wikipedia.org/wiki/Access-control_list)).

 Notable differences from AWS IAM policies:
-    - riam policies only offer "identity" based policies in AWS terms.
+* riam policies only offer "identity" based policies in AWS terms.
 In riam's case an identity is abstract though and can represent whatever you want (user, group, machine/service, etc)
-    - `Actions` and `Resources` are also abstract and not predefined.
+* `Actions` and `Resources` are also abstract and not predefined.
 You model your own actions and resources that fit your domain.
 See the guidelines on [naming](#guidelines)

 **Important:** riam is not an identity provider.
 It doesn't do authentication and knows nothing about authenticated users.
 In terms of users (principals) it only stores which policies are attached to a particular principal.
 It's sole purpose is to evaluate authorization decisions *after authentication has already taken place*.